 Boulevard Show Bar

 Newcastle is well known for its incredible nightlife and bar scene.
 However, the Boulevard Show Bar deserves serious attention.
 Promising ‘a night out like no other’, the bar hosts a different show every season.
-Forthcoming shows include The Wizard of Oz and a limited run Halloween Spooktacular.
+Forthcoming shows include Christmas Spectacular and Spring Time Show 2022.